 A convenient way to measure the speed at which a given population loses its genetic diversity by genetic drift is to compute its effective population size Ne (Vitalis & Couvet, 2001b).
 Several formal definitions exist.
 They all refer to an ideal population that follows all Castle-Weinberg assumptions (Castle, 1903; Weinberg, 1908) (see (De Meeûs, Chan et al., 2021) for an explanation why this labelling is fairer than the more popular Hardy-Weinberg), except for the size of the population that is limited to Ne.
-It means a self-compatible monoecious and panmictic population of size Ne, with no selection, no migration, no mutation and discrete generations.
-Such a population is also known as following the Wright-Fisher (WF) model (Crow & Kimura, 1970).
+It means a self-compatible diploid monoecious and panmictic population of size Ne, with no selection, no migration, no mutation and discrete generations, and where alleles for the next generation are binomially sampled from the 2Ne available ones, which causes genetic drift at a specific speed, proportional to 1/(2Ne).
+Such a population is also known as following the Wright-Fisher (WF) model (Crow & Kimura, 1970) , as opposed to the Castle-Weinberg model, where the population is of infinite size, and thus without genetic drift.
 Some approaches focus on the rate of inbreeding increase, the rate of heterozygosity loss, the variation of allele frequencies from one generation to the other (Vitalis & Couvet, 2001b), or the coalescence time (Balloux & Lehmann, 2003; Balloux, Lehmann et al., 2003; Balloux, 2004; Nomura, 2008).
 This led authors to define the inbreeding effective population size, which refers to the speed at which inbreeding evolves, the eigenvalue effective population size (see appendices 1-3 to see the detailed analytical tools and Appendix 4 to see why it was named as such), the variance (of allele frequencies from one generation to the next) effective population size (Crow & Kimura, 1970; Vitalis & Couvet, 2001b; Ewens, 2004) and the coalescence (or coancestry) effective population size (Balloux & Lehmann, 2003; Balloux et al., 2003; Balloux, 2004; Nomura, 2008) (see below), respectively.
 In all cases, the effective population size is computed for a given population of census size N, which deviates from an ideal population (following WF) at one or several of the properties defined above.
 Because of these deviations, genetic drift operates at a faster rate, or sometimes at a slower rate, than the same population if it fulfilled the ideal conditions.
 The effective population size of such a non-ideal population is the ideal population of size Ne that would drift at the same speed as the non-ideal one, also known as the size of a population following WF and drifting at the same speed as the focal population (Vitalis & Couvet, 2001b).

 Many species have separate sexes.
 Several authors have investigated the impact that dioecy and sex ratio have on effective population size.
-In this note, we present the different models and results proposed in the literature and present a classic eigenvalue approach that leads to an approximation that appears closer to the general equation obtained without approximation.
+In this note, we review some of these results and we then derive a new and apparently more accurate approximation for the eigenvalue effective population size of a dioecious population.
 We also propose another estimator of Ne from Wright's FIS.
 We compare the relative performances of the different methods.
 Several appendices present the proofs of all equations used in the main text.
-These appendices are extremely detailed so that almost anybody willing to understand precisely how a given result was obtained, here and in the cited literature, can "easily" access to this knowledge.
+These appendices are extremely detailed so that almost anybody willing to understand precisely how a given result was obtained, here and in the cited literature, can easily access this knowledge.
 Nevertheless, more skilled readers will probably not need to read any of those.

 Classic results from the literature